imvu/dtm-redis/README.markdown

 Starting a local test cluster
 =============================

-The following command will start a single host dtm-redis cluster using the configuration in config/single:
+The following command will start a single host dtm-redis cluster with two buckets, one monitor, and one server listening on port 6378:

 <pre>
 $ make debug_server